A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications

 \subsubsection{Large bandwidth and large antenna arrays}

 Antenna arrays that are larger in size and also massive in the number of antenna elements are needed at \ac{mmw}, thus high resolution channel modeling includes propagation patterns both in the angular domain and in the delay domain.
-This is done by accurately modeling the higher number of multipath components and their \ac{aoa}/\ac{aod}.
+Massive MIMO channel models\cite{steinbauer_double-directional_2001} have previously not considered these exceptions but at \ac{mmw}, accurately modeling of the higher number of multipath components and their \ac{aoa}/\ac{aod} is paramount.
 Antenna elements in azimuth and elevation plane both need to be evaluated to consider all possible array structures (planar array, rectangular array, cylindrical array).
 Fig.~\ref{arraymodel} depicts an antenna array panel used for \ac{3gpp}/\ac{itur} antenna modeling~\cite{3gpprelease14, ITUguidelines}.
 Figs.~\ref{sc1} and~\ref{sc2} show the \ac{bs} and \ac{ue} array radiation pattern based on parameters as defined in~\cite[Table~7.3-1, page~22]{3gpprelease14}.